igorTT/doc-to-md/README.md

    ```bash
    node test-ocr.js
    ```
+3. The script will:
+   - Demonstrate file upload and retrieval
+   - Process the image with OCR
-3. The extracted text will be saved as markdown in `test-files/test-result.md`
+   - Save the extracted text as markdown in `test-files/test-result.md`

 ## Options